senaite/senaite.core/src/senaite/core/tests/doctests/WorkflowAnalysisRetract.rst

     >>> cu.getDetectionLimitOperand()
     '>'

-The Detection Limit is not kept on the retest:
+The Detection Limit is kept on the retest:

     >>> success = do_action_for(cu, "retract")
     >>> retest = cu.getRetest()